 What is the DATE Function?

-The DATE Function in Excel is categorized under Date/Time Functions.
+The DATE Function in Excel is categorized under Excel Date/Time Functions.
 It is the main function used to calculate dates in Excel.
 The DATE function is very useful for financial analysts because financial modeling requires specific time periods.
-For example, an analyst can use the DATE function in Excel in their financial model to dynamically link the year, month and day from different cells into one function.
+For example, an analyst can use the DATE function in Excel in their financial model to dynamically link the year, month, and day from different cells into one function.

-The DAYS function includes the following arguments:
+The DATE function includes the following arguments:

-- Year – It is a required argument.
+- Year – This is a required argument.
 The value of the year argument can include one to four digits.
 Excel interprets the year argument according to the date system used by the local computer.
 By default, Microsoft Excel for Windows uses the 1900 date system, which means the first date is January 1, 1900.